End User Agreement

 - Take legal action against you;

-- Hold, apply or transfer the funds in your AO Pay account as required by judgments and orders which affect you or your AO Pay account, including judgments and orders issued by courts in Singapore or elsewhere and directed to AO Pay or its affiliates;
+- Hold, apply or transfer the funds in your AO Pay account as required by judgments and orders which affect you or your AO Pay account, including judgments and orders issued by courts in South Africa or elsewhere and directed to AO Pay or its affiliates;

 - If you’ve violated our Acceptable Use Policy, or if you are a seller and receive funds for transactions that violate the Acceptable Use Policy, then you’re also responsible for damages to AO Pay caused by your violation of this policy; or